-IT professionals generally require a set level of PI cover to comply with professional association requirements; professional standards legislation; or to meet the requirements of various clients.
+IT professionals often require a set level of PI cover to comply with professional association requirements; professional standards legislation, or to meet the requirements of various clients.
 More and more companies that hire independent IT contractors insist their contractors hold PI insurance before considering them for a contract.

-Public and Product Liability Insurance covers IT Professionals for their legal liability in the event of personal injury or damage to property of others during the course of normal business operations or as a result of a product defect.
+Public and Product Liability insurance offers important cover for IT Professionals and their legal liability in the event of third party property damage, or the accidental injury of others (not covered by the ACC), or as a result of a product defects..

-Cyber Liability covers the costs that are incurred following a data breach or having your system hacked.
-It typically covers investigation and data recovery costs, business interruption costs, extortion costs, fines and penalties, and PR/crisis management costs.
+Cyber Liability Insurance covers the costs which can be incurred following a data breach or having your system hacked.
+It typically covers investigation and data recovery costs, extortion costs, fines and penalties and PR/crisis management costs.

 Having the right insurance pays off